cmaureir/progra-alma/lectures/week2/lecture5.rst

 Exercises
 ~~~~~~~~~

-1. Write a program that receives two words, and indicates which of them
+1. Write a program that receives two words, and indicates the extra
-   is the longest and by how much. (the words cannot be of the same size)
+   characters of the second word in comparison the first word.

    .. testcase::

        Word 1: `building`
        Word 2: `train`
-       The building word has 3 more characters than train.
+       The train word has -3 more characters than train.

    .. testcase::